apache/pulsar/site2/docs/txn-use.md

     //mandtory configuration, used to create systemTopic used for transaction buffer snapshot systemTopicEnabled=true

-    //It is a mandatory configuration, if need to guanrantee exactly-once semantics. brokerDeduplicationEnabled=true
+    //It is a mandatory configuration if you want to guarantee exactly-once semantics. brokerDeduplicationEnabled=true
     ```